hazelcast/hazelcast-jet-contrib/pulsar/README.md

 stored MessageId.
 Since it requires a partition-mapping logic, this source is not a distributed source.

+The Consumer Source is faster than the Reader Source because the Consumer source is a distributed source.
+But, the Reader Source is better than the Consumer in terms of processing guarantee it provides.

 Besides, this Pulsar client library has an API called the Producer API.
 The Pulsar connector enables users to use the Pulsar topic as a sink in Jet pipelines.